Virendranath Chattopadhyaya: In Germany

-On 22 September 1914, Sarkar and Marathé left for Washington, D.C. with a message for the German ambassador, Von Bernstorf.
-He ordered Von Papen, his Military Attaché, to arrange for steamers, and purchase arms and ammunition, to be delivered on the eastern coast of India.
-On 20 November 1914, Chattopadhyaya sent Satyen Sen, V. G. Pingley and Kartâr Singh to Kolkata with a report for Jatindranath Mukherjee or Bagha Jatin.
+On 22 September 1914, Sarkar and Marathé left for Washington, D.C., with a message for the German ambassador, Johann Heinrich von Bernstorff.
+He ordered Franz von Papen, his military attaché, to arrange for steamers, and purchase arms and ammunition, to be delivered on the eastern coast of India.
+On 20 November 1914, Chattopadhyaya sent Satyen Sen, V. G. Pingley, and Kartâr Singh to Calcutta with a report for Jatindranath Mukherjee or Bagha Jatin.
 Bagha Jatin sent a note through Pingley and Kartar Singh to Rash Behari Bose, asking him to expedite preparations for the proposed armed uprising.
 In 1915, Chattopadhyaya went to meet Mahendra Pratap in Switzerland and tell him of the Kaiser's personal invitation to meet.
 He was dogged by the British agent, Donald Gullick, and an attempt was made to kill Chattopadhyaya.

 Revolutionary vagabond

-With the failure of the Indo-German Zimmermann Plan, in 1917 Chattopadhyaya opened a new Bureau of the Independence Committee in Stockholm, which acted under the name Indiska Nationalkommittéen.
+In 1917, With the failure of the Indo-German Zimmermann Plan, Chattopadhyaya opened a new Bureau of the Independence Committee in Stockholm, which acted under the name Indiska Nationalkommittéen.
 From this point on the Stockholm venture fought with the remaining parts of the Berlin Committee over the role of legitimate representative of Indian nationalism in Europe.
-In 1918, he contacted the Russian leaders Troinovski and Angelica Balabanova, the First General Secretary of the Communist International.
+In 1918, he contacted the Russian leaders Konstantin Troyanovsky and Angelica Balabanoff, the first general secretary of the Communist International (Comintern).
 In December, he dissolved the Berlin Committee.
 In May 1919, he arranged for a secret meeting of Indian revolutionaries in Berlin.
 In November 1920, in his search of financial and political support exclusively for the revolutionary nationalist movement in India, Chattopadhyaya was encouraged by M. N. Roy (with Mikhail Borodin's approval).

 He went to Moscow with Agnes Smedley and they became companions, sharing their lives until 1928.
-Under her influence, Chattopadhyaya coveted the influential position M. N. Roy enjoyed in Moscow.
-The next year, he was received by Lenin, along with Bhupendra Nath Datta and Pandurang Khankoje.
-From May to September, he attended the Indian Committee of the Third Congress of Communist International in Moscow.
-In December 1921 in Berlin, Chattopadhyaya founded an Indian News and Information Bureau with his correspondent Rash Behari Bose in Japan.
+Under her influence, Chattopadhyaya coveted the influential position Roy enjoyed in Moscow.
+The next year, he was received by Vladimir Lenin, along with Bhupendra Nath Datta and Pandurang Khankoje.
+From May to September, he attended the Indian Committee of the 3rd World Congress of the Communist International in Moscow.
+In December 1921, in Berlin, Chattopadhyaya founded an Indian News and Information Bureau with his correspondent Rash Behari Bose in Japan.

 According to Sibnarayan Ray, Roy and Chattopadhyaya were rivals for Agnes: "Roy would have liked to work with him since he admired the latter's intelligence and energy. (...)
 By early 1926 Chatto had got into good terms with Roy."